ZockerKatze/RainbowASCII/README.md

+# 🌈 RainbowASCII Function Project

-This is the RainbowASCII function Project which i created for a example of a video!
+Welcome to the **RainbowASCII Function Project**, an example I created for a video! 🎥
-I dont know why i made it but here it is.
-I hope you can use this for some good stuff if you do any stuff with it pls @ me or message me abt it!
+I’m not entirely sure why I made it, but here it is.
+Hopefully, you can put it to good use!

-The function of the section without ascii is here ../colorbyefunc/rainbow_waA
+If you do anything interesting with it, please **@ me** or message me about it! 😊

+---

+## 📂 Project Details

+### ✨ The Function Without ASCII
+You can find it here:
+`../colorbyefunc/rainbow_waA`

+### ❓ The Other Function
-The other is idk where but you can figure it out urself!
+Honestly, I’m not sure where it is.
+But hey, you can figure it out yourself! 😉

-thanks!
+---

+## 🙏 Thanks!
+Thanks for checking this out!
+I hope you enjoy experimenting with it. 🌟